 ‘John’s depth of understanding of Self-Knowledge and Advaita Vedanta and the Bhagavad-Gita are beyond compare.
 Even more beautiful is his ability to communicate or translate in an accessible way the meaning and nuances of these vast philosophies and texts.’
 Jodi Boone yoga teacher, teacher trainer and Ayurvedic massage therapist Seattle USA.

 John Weddepohl (Siddharthan) has always been blessed with teachers.
-One of few English speakers sharing the time honoured teachings of Self Knowledge, John joins two of India’s traditions going back to India’s great revivalist Adi Shankara and great Guru Boghanathar Siddha one of the 18 Tamil Siddhas.
+One of few English speakers sharing the teachings of Self Knowledge, John joins two of India’s time honoured traditions dating back to the great revivalist Adi Shankaraand great Guru Boghanathar Siddha.

-India is known as the home of knowledge.
-Having always held that knowledge of the Self as the most sacred, the teachings of Self Knowledge आत्मा ज्ञानम् Atma Gnanam are rarely given in English.
-Only open to those who know sanskrit, blessed by his Master a PhD in English (who was happy to take on all types of rogues and rascals!)
+India has always been the home of knowledge.
+Having always held knowledge of the Self as the most sacred, the teachings of Self Knowledge आत्मा ज्ञानम् Atma Gnanam are rarely given in English.
+Traditional and orthodox, Self Knowledge is only taught in sanskrit.
+Blessed by his Master, a PhD in English (who was happy to take on all types of rogues and rascals!)
 John received his training in English making his ability to share Self Knowledge and the Yoga of the Siddha rare and unique.

 As timeless as the Self (Atma) is, so are the teachings of Self Knowledge आत्मा ज्ञानम् Atma Gnanam.